DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The diagnosis may be supported by:

-Pseudochromhidrosis often clears up once the cause has been identified and removed or treated.
+Pseudochromhidrosis resolves once the cause has been identified and removed or treated.

 Books about skin diseases